-As a small family business, our organisational approach consists of close collaboration between every employee, ensuring everyone has a voice and that no one is left behind.
+As a small family business, we ensure close collaboration between every employee, ensuring everyone has a voice and that no one is left behind.

-We are based in north Warwickshire and have our own factory, where we manufacture quality and affordable merchandise – the sort of items that are hard, if not impossible, to find on the high street or in major chains.
-These include tutus, skirts, printed T-shirts, embroidered blankets and scarfs, customised Babygros, dog clothing and beds, and nappy cakes.
+We are based in North Warwickshire and have our own factory, where we manufacture quality and affordable merchandise – the sort of items that are hard, if not impossible, to find on the high street or in major chains.
+These include tutus, skirts, printed T-shirts, embroidered blankets and scarves, customised baby-grows, dog clothing, beds, and nappy cakes.

 We also supply the following:

 - Services: Manufacture and retail of dance clothes